lsst-sqre/sqr-064/index.rst

 for "image".
 Note that we assume that the building user already has appropriate push credentials for the repository to which the image is pushed, and that no ``docker login`` is needed.

+If the image is built from a branch that is not ``prod``, and the ``supplementary`` tag is not specified, the supplementary tag will be set to a value derived from the branch name.
+This prevents building standard containers from branches other than ``prod``.

 Dockerfile template substitution
 --------------------------------